Published 16:41 IST, May 5th 2020

 2005 Ashes series: Michael Vaughan indirectly credits Geoffrey Boycott for a memorable win

-In a recent Sky Sports podcast with Nasser Hussain, cricketer-turned-commentator Michael Vaughan revisited memories of his victorious 2005 English summer.
-In opening Test at Lord’s, home side slumped to a 239-run defeat as Australian pacer Glenn McGrath romped through English batting order with match-haul of 9-82.
-Trailing 0-1 in series, Michael Vaughan recalled moment when entire England team expressed ir ebullience upon learning about McGrath stepping down from second Test.
+In a recent Sky Sports podcast with Nasser Hussain, cricketer-turned-commentator Michael Vaughan revisited the memories of his victorious 2005 English summer.
+In the opening Test at Lord’s, the home side slumped to a 239-run defeat as Australian pacer Glenn McGrath romped through the English batting order with match-haul of 9-82.
+Trailing 0-1 in the series, Michael Vaughan recalled the moment when the entire England team expressed their ebullience upon learning about McGrath stepping down from the second Test.

 Also Read | Michael Vaughan Reveals English Stars Teamed Up Against Kevin Pietersen When He Played IPL